Opioid epidemic in the United States: Legal action

 In May 2019, in the first successful prosecution of top pharmaceutical executives for crimes related to the prescribing of opioids, the founder and four former executives of Insys Therapeutics Inc. were convicted by a federal jury in Boston in connection with bribing medical practitioners to prescribe Subsys, a highly-addictive sublingual fentanyl spray intended for cancer patients experiencing breakthrough pain, and for defrauding Medicare and private insurance carriers.
 The company declared bankruptcy about two weeks after they lost the case.

 Dozens of states are suing pharmaceutical companies, accusing them of causing the epidemic.
 Suits filed by almost 2,000 cities, counties, and tribal lands have been rolled into a single federal case scheduled to be heard in Fall 2019.
 In the first state case to reach a decision, on August 26, 2019, Oklahoma district court judge Thad Balkman found the pharmaceutical company Johnson & Johnson responsible for creating a "public nuisance" under state law, and ordered the company to pay a fine of $572 million.
 The company said they will appeal.

 Two other drug makers had previously settled with the state of Oklahoma.
 Purdue Pharma, the maker of OxyContin, agreed to a fine of $270 million in March 2019, and Teva Pharmaceuticals, which makes generic drugs, agreed to pay $85 million in May.

 Ohio jury trial

-On October 4, 2021, a landmark trial began in a Cleveland court.
+In October 2021, a landmark trial began in a Cleveland court.
 The defendants are pharmacy chains and operators, including Walmart, Walgreens and CVS.
 These chains are accused of not having enough trained staff and sophisticated systems to responsibly dispense opioids.
-Lawyers allege that pharmacies have not fulfilled their legal responsibility to act as a "last line of defense,” and that the chains enable illegal street dealing of prescription opioids.
+Lawyers allege that pharmacies have not fulfilled their legal responsibility to act as a "last line of defense," and that the chains enable illegal street dealing of prescription opioids.

-Lake and Trumbull Counties in northeast Ohio were the plaintiffs and alleged the chains had “substantially contributed to the crisis of opioid overdose and deaths….” in the counties.
-In November 2021, a 12-person jury, after five and a half days of deliberation, held the retailers accountable for contributing to a “public nuisance.”
+Lake and Trumbull Counties in northeast Ohio were the plaintiffs and alleged the chains had "substantially contributed to the crisis of opioid overdose and deaths…." in the counties.
+In November 2021, a 12-person jury, after five and a half days of deliberation, held the retailers accountable for contributing to a "public nuisance."
 This was the first jury verdict in the decades-long crisis.
 The retailers said they would appeal the jury's verdict.

 On August 17, 2022, CVS, Walgreens and Walmart were forced to pay out $650.5 million to Lake and Trumbull County.

-States reject distributors’ settlement
+States reject distributors' settlement

-In February 2020, 21 US states turned down an $18 billion (US), 18-year offer from McKesson, Cardinal Health Inc. and AmerisourceBergen Corp. that would have resolved litigation against the pharmaceutical companies over their distribution of the addictive painkillers.
-A letter from the attorneys general of Ohio, Florida and Connecticut (among others) said the settlement, as “currently structured,” was not acceptable to the states.
+In February 2020, 21 US states turned down an $18 billion (US), 18-year offer from McKesson Corporation, Cardinal Health Inc, and AmerisourceBergen Corp. that would have resolved litigation against the pharmaceutical companies over their distribution of the addictive painkillers.
+A letter from the attorneys general of Ohio, Florida and Connecticut (among others) said the settlement, as "currently structured," was not acceptable to the states.
 This particular offer was part of the proposed $50 billion (US) agreement to find a resolution to over 2,000 lawsuits from both local and state governments attempting to recoup billions of dollars they have spent combatting the crisis.